biopython/biopython.github.io/wiki/Mailing_lists.md

 <biopython@biopython.org>

 Unmoderated list for use, comments, help, and other things related to Biopython.
+Since January 2018, this includes any development discussions not held on GitHub.
 Only subscribers can send to the mailing list.

 [List Website](http://lists.open-bio.org/mailman/listinfo/biopython/) |
 [Web Archive](http://lists.open-bio.org/pipermail/biopython/) |
 [Example Google Search](https://www.google.co.uk/search?q=example+url%3Ahttp%3A%2F%2Flists.open-bio.org%2Fpipermail%2Fbiopython%2F)

-### Development List
+### Development List (closed since January 2018)

 <biopython-dev@biopython.org>

-Unmoderated list for Biopython developers and interested people.
-Only subscribers can send to the mailing list.
+This was an unmoderated list for Biopython developers and interested people.
+Since we moved to GitHub development discussion here dropped, and as of January 2018 we have closed this list - all subscribers were added to the main discussion list (see above).

 [List Website](http://lists.open-bio.org/mailman/listinfo/biopython-dev/) |
 [Web Archive](http://lists.open-bio.org/pipermail/biopython-dev/) |